siddhartha-gadgil/DeptWeb/_seminars/2024/2024-02-09-manish-patnaik.md

 geometric Langlands correspondence, we explain how to connect the representation theory of metaplectic covers of $p$-adic groups to an object of rather disparate origin, namely a quantum group at a root of unity.
 This gives us a new point of view on the non-uniqueness of Whittaker functionals and leads, among other things, to a Casselman--Shalika type formula expressed in terms of (Gauss sum) twists of
-"q"-Littlewood--Richardson coefficients, objects of some combinatorial interest.
+"$q$"-Littlewood--Richardson coefficients, objects of some combinatorial interest.

 Joint work with Valentin Buciumas.